gloriouscoders/coolsignup/docs/source/users.rst

     {"success": false, "error": "invalid authToken"}

 For more complex modification of a user account, you might want to retrieve the user's ``_id`` and then modify the user using direct requests to the MongoDB backend.
-Users are stored in the "accounts" collection.
+Users are stored in the "accounts" collection of the "coolsignup" database.

+Note: when using `/api/set-user-fields`, you're not allowed to modify the `"_id"`, `"email"` and `"emailLower"` fields.
+Also, fields other than `"_id"`, `"email"` and `"emailLower"` that you can access are actually stored in the `"fields"` subdocument of the user document in the MongoDB database.
+This is something you should know if you intend to use MongoDB requests directly.

 Password reset